ogulcansarioglu/MusicVisuals/README.md

 # Description of the assignment

-This is The Pocket Universe Generator that generates virtual worlds in three-level, Quantum, OneDimension, and Solid (Our World) by the music that is feeded into it.
+This is The Pocket Universe Generator that generates virtual worlds in three-level, Quantum, OneDimension, and Solid (Our World) by the music that is feeded into it and let the user manipulate it by choosing which level they want to be and the colors by while hovering with mouse.

 # Instructions